NxClayzane/NxClayzane/README.md

 But I lives in AE-DXB

 ----------------------------------------------------------------------------------------------------------------------------
-Follow me on dicord - Clayzane#6458
+Follow me on discord - Clayzane#6458
 Follow me on instagram - abhinavu_rajan
 Follow me on twitter - @Clayzane2
 ----------------------------------------------------------------------------------------------------------------------------